paithiov909/audubon/README.md

 audubon is Japanese text processing tools for:

-- filling Japanese iteration marks
-- hiraganization, katakanization and romanization using [hakatashi/japanese.js](https://github.com/hakatashi/japanese.js)
+- hiraganization, katakanization and romanization with [hakatashi/japanese.js](https://github.com/hakatashi/japanese.js)
-- segmentation by phrase using [google/budoux](https://github.com/google/budoux) and ‘TinySegmenter.js’
+- segmentation by phrase with [google/budoux](https://github.com/google/budoux) and ‘TinySegmenter.js’
-- text normalization which is based on rules for the ‘Sudachi’ morphological analyzer and the ‘NEologd’ (Neologism dictionary for ‘MeCab’).
+- text normalization which is based on rules for the ‘Sudachi’ morphological analyzer and the ‘NEologd’ (Neologism dictionary for ‘MeCab’)

-Some features above are not implemented in ‘ICU’ (i.e., the stringi package), and the goal of the audubon package is to provide these additional features.

 ## Installation